What is Keto Diet

-What is keto diet – The keto diet is very low-carb, high fat diet.
+The keto diet is a very low-carb, high-fat diet.
 It involves drastically reducing carbohydrate intake and replacing it with fat.
-There are several types of keto diet, including the Standard ketogenic diet and the cyclical ketogenic diet.
+There are several types of keto diets, including the Standard ketogenic diet and the cyclical ketogenic diet.
 This reduction in carbs puts your body into a metabolic state called ketosis.
-It’s referred to as many different names – ketogenic diet, low-carb, low-carb high fat (LCHF).
-It is important to note that the ketogenic diet is a short term diet that’s focussed on weight loss rather than the pursuit of health benefits.
+It’s referred to by many different names – ketogenic diet, low-carb, low-carb high fat (LCHF).
+It is important to note that the ketogenic diet is a short-term diet that’s focused on weight loss rather than the pursuit of health benefits.

-A ketogenic diet helps to weight loss in several ways, and it boosts our metabolism and reducing appetite.
+A ketogenic diet helps with weight loss in several ways, and it boosts our metabolism and reduces appetite.
 Ketogenic diets consist of foods that fill a person up and may reduce hunger-stimulating hormones.
 For these reasons, following a keto diet may reduce appetite and promote weight loss.
 The goal is to use maximum calories from fat, not from carbs.

 - Support weight loss.

 - May improve heart health.